2024 European Women's Handball Championship: Qualification

 Map of qualifiers for the 2024 European Women's Handball Championship:

 31 teams registered for participation and competed for 20 places at the final tournament.
 Great Britain withdraw late which would have been the 32nd team.
 The teams were drawn into seven groups of four and one group with three teams.
 The top-two placed teams in each group qualified for the final tournament, alongside the four best-ranked third-placed teams, not counting the matches against fourth-placed teams.
 The qualifiers draw took place on 20 April 2023 in Zürich, Switzerland.
 Qualification started in October 2023 and ended in April 2024.

 All 16 teams from the 2022 edition qualified, including North Macedonia who qualified for a major handball competition on merit for the first time since 2012.
-Debuting in the first 24 team championship are Faroe Islands and Türkiye, with the former becoming the smallest nation ever to qualify for the finals.
+Debuting in the first 24 team championship are Faroe Islands and Turkey, with the former becoming the smallest nation ever to qualify for the finals.

 Czech Republic return after missing the 2022 edition.
 The teams returning after long absences include co-hosts Austria (first time since 2008), Iceland (first time since 2012) plus Slovakia and Ukraine, who both return after last appearing at the Euro ten years ago in 2014.
 Portugal qualified for only their second ever major handball tournament after only participating at the 2008 European Women's Handball Championship.

 Denmark were the first team to secure qualification after defeating Poland in February, while the Danes, Germany, Hungary and Norway all continue their flawless record of making every European Championship.

+As of 2024, this was the last time Portugal qualified and the last time Greece failed to qualify.